iltertaha/vulfocus_automater/README.md

 This work is based on  [vulfocus-py](https://github.com/fofapro/vulfocus-py) with modifications and additions.

-> Built-in vulfocus package contains deprecated URL.
-This is
-> the updated version.
-Instead of `pip install vulfocus`, clone this repo.
-> It uses modified version of the vulfocus, located under src folder.

 ##  How to use?
 - Clone this repo.
 - Make sure you have nucleus installed properly.
 (This repo uses nucleus command from the current working directory)